oh2mp/esp32_smart_rv/README.md

 ## Code configuration, wiring and dependencies

+See [Ready made binaries](bin/) and how to upload them if you don't want to compile yourself.

 **NOTE: The current version has been tested with Arduino IDE version 2.3.2 and it can't be guaranteed that other versions work!**

 The screen graphics use [Bodmer's TFT_eSPI library](https://github.com/Bodmer/TFT_eSPI).